sveltejs/cli/documentation/docs/30-add-ons/60-experimental.md

 ## What you get

-- the selected experimental flags set in your config (wherever it lives)
+- the selected experimental flags set in your config
 - optionally `@sveltejs/kit` (and your adapter) moved to their `next` line

 ## Options